olsner/elfload/README.md

 ## License ##

-MIT license, see COPYING for details.
+MIT license, see the file LICENSE for details.

 ## Known issues ##